ChenZiHong-Gavin/Polish-Your-Prompt/README.md

 CO-STAR is a prompt template proposed by Sheila Teo in Singapore’s first ever " "GPT-4 Prompt Engineering competition organized by the Government Technology " "Agency of Singapore (GovTech).

 Check out the [article](https://towardsdatascience.com/how-i-won-singapores-gpt-4-prompt-engineering-competition-34c195a93d41) for more details.

-In this way, the LLM will change the prompt into a `COSTAR` style structure, like:
+In this way, the LLM will change the prompt into a `CO-STAR` style structure, like:

 ```markdown
 # CONTEXT #